 Markham is a somewhat small city located in the state of Illinois.
 With a population of 12,682 people and three constituent neighborhoods, Markham is the 195th largest community in Illinois.

-Markham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Markham is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Markham who work in office and administrative support (17.04%), healthcare suport services (10.40%), and sales jobs (8.98%).
+Unlike some cities, Markham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Markham are a mix of both white- and blue-collar jobs.
+Overall, Markham is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Markham who work in office and administrative support (18.66%), healthcare suport services (9.72%), and sales jobs (8.50%).

 Markham, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

-The citizens of Markham are slightly less educated than the national average of 21.84% for the average city or town: 14.19% of adults in Markham have a bachelor's degree or advanced degree
+The percentage of adults in Markham with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.74% of adults in Markham have a bachelor's degree or advanced degree.

 The most common language spoken in Markham is English.
 Other important languages spoken here include Spanish and African languages.